kaiorosa1/100-days-of-code/log-r3.md

 ### Day 25: September 8, 2019

 **Today's Progress**: Today I worked on the TC1 project.
 Now I'm displaying the circles where I want them to be.
 I still have to implement the drag and drop functionality.
 Hopefully I'll finish this project today!!
+PS: I made it work I was able to implement all of the functionality.
+Now I need to test it and make sure everything is right before sending it to the professor.

 **Thoughts**: Last day to make it work.
 Thankfully things are going well but still a lot to do.
+It's very fulfulling to be able to solve problems.
+I'm on fire!! lol

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/tc1-computacao-grafica/commit/19379da6d9fce97bf44db0f44502a8661383876d)